 Information for Volunteer Director(s) Position

 Applicants must show a commitment to stay a minimum of 9 months.
 Individuals or couples will be selected for this position.
-Spanish is not required to apply but strong preference will be given to those who do speak it.
+Spanish and Thai is not required to apply but strong preference will be given to those who do speak it.
 Note, for the position in Ecuador, at least one of the two individuals must speak fluent Spanish.
 Thai is not required for Thailand.

 If applying as an individual or as a couple, compensation will most likely be sufficient to cover costs pertaining to travel, room and board, and a small living stipend.